openmobilehub/omh-storage/README.md

    ```

 ## Set up your Google Cloud project for applications with Google Services(Google Auth)
-To access Google APIs, generate a unique client_id for your app in the Google API Console, for additional information [see](https://github.com/openmobilehub/omh-auth).
+To access Google APIs, generate a unique client_id for your app in the Google API Console, for additional information [see authentication's readme](https://github.com/openmobilehub/omh-auth).
 Add the client_id to your app's code and complete the required Cloud Console setup steps:

 ### Steps
 1. [Go to the Google Cloud Console and open the project selector page.](https://console.cloud.google.com/projectselector2/home/dashboard?utm_source=Docs_ProjectSelector&_gl=1*1ylhfe0*_ga*MTUwMDIzODY1Ni4xNjc1OTYyMDgw*_ga_NRWSTWS78N*MTY4MjA4ODIyNS44NS4xLjE2ODIwODgyMzcuMC4wLjA.)